 Location: Bird in Hand Bookshop in Charles Village

 Format: Scholars present short and accessible excerpts of ongoing research, followed by spirited sessions of collective discussion and feedback.

 Audience: These events draw a diverse audience of local teachers, students, professionals, activists, book lovers, and public intellectuals.
 The intimate setting provides scholars with the invaluable opportunity to fold critical dialogue into their ongoing projects.

 2020 Humanities in the Village Events

-- April 27 – Jan Dutkiewicz, Political Science, JHU
+- May 18 (Virtual)- Jan Dutkiewicz, Political Science, JHU; Alex Blanchette

 - March 30 – Andrew Miller, English, JHU – CANCELED